react-navigation/react-navigation.github.io/docs/community-libraries-and-navigators.md

 sidebar_label: Community Navigators and Libraries
 ---

+> Libraries listed in this guide may not have been updated to work with the latest version of React Navigation.
+Please refer to the library's documentation to see which version of React Navigation it supports.

 # Navigators

 ## Fluid Transitions

 Fluid Transitions is a library that provides Shared Element Transitions during navigation between screens using react-navigation.

 A Shared Element Transition is the visualization of an element in one screen being transformed into a corresponding element in another screen during the navigation transition.

 The library implements a custom navigator called `FluidNavigator` that makes all this and more possible.

 #### Links